GameBrief · General

 GODEEPER: Physics mechanics that affect positioning come up in other tactical games too.
 Gambonanza Best Builds Guide →

-Mage — Lightning, fire, and ice dice that deal elemental damage.
+Mage: Lightning, fire, and ice dice that deal elemental damage on top of the shared merge-and-chain system.
 The Mage has low HP and no built-in defense, but some of the highest individual damage values in the game.
-Adjacency chains from the Mage's dice are the primary source of massive burst damage on bosses.
 High ceiling, low floor.

-Ranger — Arrow and wind dice with range-based bonuses.
-Dice that land at a distance from the center of the board deal more damage for the Ranger.
-The lateral throw mechanic (covered above) is the Ranger's primary skill expression.
+Archer: Arrow and wind dice with range-based bonuses.
+Dice that land at a distance from the center of the board deal more damage for the Archer.
+The lateral throw mechanic (covered above) is the Archer's primary skill expression.
 Learning to throw with consistent spread is the core technical challenge.
+Unlock it by landing a 40-value dice combo in a single throw.

 | Playstyle | Recommended class | Reason |